synccentric/cashier/UPGRADE.md

 #### Invoice Object

-All invoice methods in Cashier now return an instance of `Synccentric\Cashier\Invoice` instead of a `Stripe\Invoice` object.
+All invoice methods in Cashier now return an instance of `Laravel\Cashier\Invoice` instead of a `Stripe\Invoice` object.

 ### Subscriptions